sparkflows/sparkflows-docs/docs/tutorials/data-engineeringII/retail-data-preparation.rst

 Fire Insights has a number of features for enabling it including:

-- Reading data from multiple sources
+- Reading data from multiple sources.
-- Cleaning data
+- Cleaning data.
-- Joins, GroupBy, Cube, SQL etc. to transform data
+- Joins, GroupBy, Cube, SQL, etc. to transform data.
-- CaseWhen and FlagOutlier
+- CaseWhen and FlagOutlier.
-- Writing results to various sinks
+- Writing results to various sinks.

-Fire Insights also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache etc.
+Fire Insights also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache, etc.

 Overview
 ---------